-What is the Growth Management Department?
+What is the Planning & Development Department?

 The Economic Development program provides professional staff support to implement the Town’s economic development plan.
 Specific activities include promoting Hyannis’ revitalization, collaboration with the Hyannis Area and Cape Cod Chambers of Commerce, the Downtown Hyannis Business Improvement District, planning and study initiatives for Route 132 Regional Commercial area and corridor, Hyannis Harbor and Route 28 corridor.

 Business Outreach: Through this initiative we learn about the Barnstable business climate and share the Town’s goals and planning initiatives.
 Most importantly we engage in open and honest discussion about how Barnstable fares at being “Open for Business”.
 This cornerstone communication strategy is a top priority.

 Arts and Culture: The Harbor Your Arts (HyA) program is a key component of the Downtown Hyannis revitalization initiative and has stimulated collateral development on Pearl Street and attracts and retains visitors to Main Street and Downtown Hyannis.
 More information can be found at http://hyartsdistrict.com/

 What are the 7 villages of the Town of Barnstable?

 Barnstable Village, Centerville, Cotuit, Hyannis, Marstons Mills, Osterville & West Barnstable

 Do I need a Business Certificate?
 Where do I obtain one?